Adirondack Mountains New York, USA Travel Guide

 Comprehensive museum on Adirondack history, art, culture.
 Features historic boats, outdoor exhibits, art galleries.
 Open seasonally (May-Oct).
 Plan a full day.

 Modern, interactive natural history museum focusing on ecology and wildlife.
 Features "Wild Walk" elevated trail, live animal exhibits.
 Excellent for families.
-Open year-round.
+Open all year-round.

-Located within the Olympic Center, dedicated to 1932 and 1980 Winter Olympics, showing artifacts and stories from the games.
+Situated inside the Olympic Center, dedicated to 1932 and 1980 Winter Olympics, showing artifacts and stories from the games.

 Local theaters and community performance spaces host a variety of events, especially during summer (live music, plays, dance, film).
 Check local listings.